typelevel/cats-effect/docs/typeclasses.md

 ### Cancelation

-Probably the most significant benefit that fibers provide, above and beyond their extremely low overhead and optimized runtime mapping, is the fact that, unlike JVM `Thread`s, they are *interruptible*.
+Probably the most significant benefit that fibers provide, above and beyond their extremely low overhead and optimized runtime mapping, is the fact that, unlike JVM `Thread`s, they are *cancelable*.
 This means that you can safely `cancel` a running fiber and it will clean up whatever resources it has allocated and bring itself to a halt in short order, ensuring that you don't have errant processes running in the background, eating up resources that could have otherwise been released.

 We can demonstrate this property relatively easily using the `IO` monad: